GEOGRAPHY FOR 2026 & BEYOND

 Task 2 - Watch the video below from 18.00 to 21.45.

-Task 3- Using the Industry work booklet, complete the graphing task (number 3) then plot on the location of each of the countries onto the worksheet below.
+Task 3- Complete the 2023 question on triangular graphs below, then plot on the location of each of the countries from your work booklet onto the worksheet below. (may be easier to print out and complete by hand).

 Task 4 - Complete the worksheet below by filling in the gaps using the words in the box.